FoxDotBuild/Cya/MicroPython/GettingStarted.md

 	>>> i2c.scan()
 	[104]

-This shows that the I2C bus is initialized and a device was found at address 104.
+This shows that the I2C bus is initialized with clock on pin 22, data on pin 21, and a bus frequency of 400000 Hz.
+It also shows a device was found at address 104.
 This is the accelerometer.
-104 is decimal, which is equivalent to 0x68.
+104 is decimal, which is equivalent to hex 0x68.
 If you had more devices on the I2C bus they would also show up when you ran the i2c.scan() command.
+If you did not see the 104 after scanning the I2C bus then check your connections and solder joints for the accelerometer.

+## Install and Test the mpu6050.py Library for the Accelerometer

+The mpu6050.py library provides a variety of methods for accessing the mpu6050 accelerometer.
+Install it as directed above and then test it with:

+	Cya> repl
+	Entering REPL.
+Use Control-X to exit.

+	>>> import mpu6050
+	>>> From machine import Pin, I2C
+	>>> scl_pin = Pin( 22 )
+	>>> sda_pin = Pin( 21 )
+	>>> i2c = I2C( 0, scl=scl_pin, sda=sda_pin )
+	>>> mpu = mpu6050.MPU6050( i2c )
+	>>> mpu.wake
+	1
+	>>> mpu.acceleration   # Display the X, Y, and Z acceleration values (0.8690952, -0.06464344, -10.24)

+Put Cya in a different position and re-type the _mpu.acceleration_ command.
+You will see different X,Y, and Z acceleration values.
+This shows your accelerometer is working!

+## Install